newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 {: refdef}

 We can clearly see that we control the Program Counter register, which means we can change the execution flow to do something better than a **SIGSEGV**.
 Yet we encounter one last problem: there is a **charset** verification on what goes in the *filename* buffer.
-If a char is not contained between 0x20 or 0x7F, the function will enter an error case and the buffer will not be copied, which is a shame because we have the perfect candidate for a pointer: the **CFILE_DO_COMMAND** function! (see part 2.1) The problem is that its address contains hex values above 0x7F and even the stack is loaded at addresses that can't be written in the buffer.
+If a char's value is not contained between 0x20 and 0x7F, the function will enter an error case and the buffer will not be copied, which is a shame because we have the perfect candidate for a pointer: the **CFILE_DO_COMMAND** function! (see part 2.1) The problem is that its address contains hex values above 0x7F and even the stack is loaded at addresses that can't be written in the buffer.

 #### 1.2.2 - Difficulty to exploit the Buffer Overflow